-The puzzle: Turn the swimming angel fish exactly around by moving 3 sticks
+The stick puzzle: Rotate the swimming angel fish exactly around by moving 3 sticks

 This is the fourth matchstick puzzle with solution.

 The angel fish below is formed by 8 matchsticks.
 It is swimming towards the right.
-By moving just 3 sticks with no overlap, turn the fish exactly around so that it swims now heading towards left.
+By moving just 3 sticks with no overlap, rotate the fish exactly around so that it swims now moving towards left.
 You have 10 minutes recommended time to solve the problem.